-Here come the eBay gift card scammers — and just in time to steal your cash after the holidays.
+Here come the eBay gift card scammers — and just in time to steal your cash before the holidays.
 But the Elliott Advocacy team is here too, warning you about these swindlers so you can avoid their trap.

 But is there any possible way to do that?
 (Originally published Jan 2021: Counting down the top 10 articles of the year)

 It’s a scam: AT&T is not trying to get the word out about eBay gift cards

 Judi Shelton contacted our team after someone claiming to represent AT&T called her home, offering a great opportunity.

 I received a call from a man who said he represented AT&T. He told me that if I paid half of my next six months’ DirecTV bill upfront using eBay gift cards, eBay would pay the other half.
 So I just needed to buy $450 in eBay gift cards to pay my half.
 The man on the phone said this promo was to get the word out about eBay gift cards and it was time-limited.